sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 It's wild to imagine that just about a year and a few months ago, I was clueless about what software engineers do; nor did I have any intentions of becoming a software engineer myself.
 I was just a young startup owner with a business degree who often felt frustrated about it being so difficult to communicate with developers on the team.
 Like any other non-technical manager, I wanted immediate results and refused to understand why developers working with me were rejecting my ~~brilliant~~ ideas.

 In efforts to become a better communicator/project manager, I started spending my time off work studying ~~programming~~ HTML/CSS.
 At first, I just mindlessly binge watched a bunch of YouTube videos like it was a K-drama series.
 After a few days, I randomly felt a burst of confidence, unconsciously downloaded VS Code, typed a few lines of HTML and CSS, clicked live share.
-To my surprise, I had a website open in front of my eyes.
+To my surprise, I had what looked like a website open in front of my eyes.
 Like cavemen who first discovered fire, I was immediately mesmerized.

 This all happened towards the end of 2022 summer.
 It's December of 2023 now and it has been a few months since I started my career as a web developer now.
 Fortunately, I know much better to understand that being able to write a few lines of HTML and click live share does not equate to being a good developer. `Thank God!`